When does the Market begin? What time does it end?

 Are credit cards accepted at the Handmade Hanukkah Market?

 Payment options are the responsibility of each artist.
 Some may accept credit cards, while others may only accept cash or checks.
 You may want to bring a couple of options, just in case.

-The Market will take place December 8th.
+The Market will take place in November.
 What happens if it rains or it’s really cold?